therealnaail/Sunvault_website/README.md

 # therealnaail.github.io
 Static HTML and CSS website about my GCSE Design & Technology NEA Project.
 Displays information about solar energy and link to GUI app in addition to some infographics about how solar panels work.
 Aims to increase awareness of renewables.
+JavaScript web app inputs the area of a solar panel (m2), calculates and outputs estimated energy output (kWh) and cost savings (GBP) on a clear day and a cloudy day.